ym2805/XIM-GSAPP-Fa20/src/projects/Fall_2020/The Great Outdoors.md

 Outdoor Performance, the building height below 120 feet with low population density.

-Outdoor Eating, the building height below 120 feet with mid population density.
+Outdoor Eating, the building height below 120 feet with low population density.

-Urban Roof Garden, the building height is equal to 120 feet with high population density.
+Urban Roof Garden, the building height is between 120-200 feet with mid population density.

-Dog Park, the building height is higher than 200 feet with mid population density.
+Dog Park, the building height is higher than 200 feet with high population density.

 Bar/ Barbeque Area, the building height is higher than 200 feet with high population density.